G-structure/neko_agent/docs/src/developer-guide/nix-flake-packaging.md

 ];
 ```

+### Handling GPU-Heavy Test Suites

+Some upstream projects (for example `einops`) ship notebook-based test suites that start long-running CUDA benchmarks.
+In CI or local builds these checks routinely exceed the sandbox timeout.
+Our `overlays/einops.nix` patch disables the notebook runner and its specific `test_notebook_3` case, while still allowing the rest of the package to build reproducibly.
+Always prefer pinpointing the slow tests (via `disabledTestPaths`/`disabledTests`) instead of globally disabling checks so that lightweight import tests keep running.

 This guide covers the key patterns for packaging Python dependencies in the Neko Agent project with proper PyTorch ecosystem integration and CUDA support.